 After 50 days at sea, the men aboard the Delfina sighted land—generally thought to be near what would become Cape Fear, North Carolina.
 Verrazzano first steered his ship south, but upon reaching the northern tip of Florida, he turned and headed north, never losing sight of the coastline.
 On April 17, 1524, the Delfina entered the Bay of New York.
 He landed on the southern tip of Manhattan, where he stayed until a storm a pushed him toward Martha’s Vineyard.

 He finally came to a rest at what is known today as Newport, Rhode Island.
 Verrazzano and his men interacted with the local population there for two weeks, before returning to France in July 1524.

 The Final Voyage and Grim Death

-In March 1528, Verrazano left France on his final voyage, yet again seeking the passage to India (after not having found it via a South American voyage the year before).
-The expedition, which included Verrazano’s brother, Girolamo, sailed along the coast of Florida before drifting into the Caribbean Sea.
+In March 1528, Verrazzano left France on his final voyage, yet again seeking the passage to India (after not having found it via a South American voyage the year before).
+The expedition, which included Verrazzano’s brother, Girolamo, sailed along the coast of Florida before drifting into the Caribbean Sea.
 This turned out to me the last mistake the explorer would ever make.

 While sailing south of Jamaica, the crew spotted a heavily vegetated, seemingly unpopulated island, and Verrazzano dropped anchor to explore it with a handful of crewmen.
 The group was soon attacked by a large assemblage of cannibalistic natives who killed them and ate them all as Girolamo and the rest of the crew watched from the main ship, unable to help.